mcyork/thingdb/INSTALL.md

 ```

 This downloads, extracts, and installs ThingDB automatically.
 Works on:
-- ✅ Raspberry Pi (all models)
+- ✅ Raspberry Pi 5 and others with lots of RAM (4GB+ recommended).
-- ✅ Ubuntu/Debian
-- ✅ macOS (with Homebrew)

 **What it does:**
 1. Downloads ThingDB from GitHub